soudy/qsy/README.md

 +0.7071|00> +0.7071|11>
 ```

-### QsyASM
+### qsyASM
-Equivalently, the following QsyASM program does the same, and measures to a
+Equivalently, the following qsyASM program does the same, and measures to a
 classical register:
 ```asm
 qreg[2] q